zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

      When z/OSMF is used as an authentication provider, provide a valid `APPLID` to allow for client certificate authentication.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

-**Note:** The following steps are only required if the ZSS hostname or default Zowe runtime userId are altered:
+**Note:** The following properties are only required to be changed if the ZSS hostname or default Zowe runtime userId are altered:

   * **APIML_GATEWAY_EXTERNAL_MAPPER**

     The API Mediation Gateway uses an external API to map a certificate to the owner in SAF.
 This property informs the Gateway about the location of this API.
 ZSS is the API provider in Zowe.
-Provide the correct URL if you customize zss parameters, otherwise default value is:
+Provide the correct URL if you customize ZSS parameters, otherwise default value is:

     ```
     https://${ZOWE_EXPLORER_HOST}:${GATEWAY_PORT}/zss/api/v1/certificate/x509/map